- Class: ENGL 797 — Feminist & Gender Critique in Critical Video Game Theory

 Episode 4: “Dark Room”

-Anyway, back to my choice for Chloe: Prepared to live with my decision and still building on my Max’s character, I refused Chloe’s request.
-I was somewhat relieved then that I could go back to reality-1, but I was also angry at the game for putting in such a huge, character- and morally- important decision, yet completely negating it narratively no matter what you do.
+Concerning my choice for Chloe: Prepared to live with my decision and still building on my Max’s character, I refused Chloe’s request.
+I was somewhat relieved then that I could go back to reality-1, but I was also angry at the designers for presenting such a huge, character- and ethically- important decision, yet completely negating it narratively no matter what you do.
 However, decision nit-picking aside, I was very impressed at how quickly, through reality-2 Chloe’s narrative and few decisions with her, I became attached to that reality and that Chloe.
-The dialogue with Chloe, William, and Joyce were all well-constructed.
+The dialogue with Chloe, William, and Joyce were all well-constructed and emotionally-rich.

 After the emotional roller-coaster of reality-2, Max’s first task (raiding Nathan’s room) once she’s back in reality-1 is hard to really get into at first, but–praise for the game’s writers–the game certainly doesn’t lag.
 What you uncover in Nathan’s room really begins to open up how much bigger this situation is than just a fight between Nathan and Kate.
 There are photos of women in bondage/torturous positions, a pharmacy’s worth of pills, photos of Chloe drugged, and one of Max’s selfies.
 At this point in the game, I really did believe that Rachel was dead, mostly because of Nathan’s disturbing collection of trophies of the woman he had “conquered.”
 And, as the game progresses, the theme of collecting and capturing becomes so much more insidious.